phalcon-orphanage/docs/en/reference/odm.rst

 	}

-The idea of creating validators is make them reusable between several models.
+The idea of creating validators is make them reusable across several models.
 A validator can also be as simple as:

 .. code-block:: php